TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Conclusion

 \section{Conclusion}

 In this paper, we introduce TwinVLA, a data-efficient VLA model for bimanual manipulation.
 TwinVLA provides a new perspective on solving bimanual manipulation under scarce bimanual data by leveraging abundant single-arm datasets.
-From a small amount of bimanual demonstration data, TwinVLA learns to coordinate two copies of a SingleVLA pretrained on large-scale single-arm data via our proposed joint attention.
+From a small amount of bimanual demonstration data, TwinVLA learns to coordinate two copies of a SingleVLA pretrained on large-scale single-arm data via our proposed method.
 Through exhaustive experiments both in the real world and simulation, TwinVLA demonstrates its data-efficient learning of bimanual tasks compared to prior monolithic approaches.
-We believe this principle of bridging data availability gaps via leveraging modularity opens up exciting possibilities for other complex robotic domains, such as mobile manipulation, thereby broadening the impact of large-scale robotic learning.
+Beyond the bimanual setting, we believe this work serves as a blueprint for addressing inherent dataset imbalances across modalities.
+By illustrating how modular relationships can be exploited to bridge these data gaps, TwinVLA opens promising ways for other complex domains—such as mobile manipulation—thereby broadening the impact of large-scale robotic learning.